dmse-mit/3029/website/docs/intro.md

 :::note

-This is the second iteration of the class, previously being taught in the spring of 2022 by Dr. Georgios Varnavides.
-If you want to get a feel for the topics we will cover this semester, you can find last year's materials by using the versions dropdown on the right.
+This is the second iteration of the class, previously taught in the spring of 2022 by Dr. Georgios Varnavides If you want to get a feel for the topics we will cover this semester, you can find last year's materials by using the versions dropdown on the right.

-The content on this website is jointly authored by Prof. W Craig Carter and Dr. Georgios Varnavides and constitute working drafts of material that will go into a book they are writing.
+The content on this website is jointly authored by Prof. W Craig Carter and Dr. Georgios Varnavides and constitute working drafts of material that will go into a materials science textbook they are writing.

 :::